ITPNYU/ICM-2014/sections/Shiffman-Tues-2014.md

-Daniel Shiffman Tuesday Section 2014
+Daniel Shiffman Tuesday ICM 2014
 ====================================

 **Note this section is for students with prior programming experience and has its own syllabus separate from all other sections**